DephyInc/Controls_Technical_Interview/Part_2/README.txt

 	- testFunctionNameFunction: provides a way for you to test your function implementation on the files in the dataset folder
 5. If you create additional code to help you analyze data or otherwise help you implement your function, put them in 1 or more additional files within the function's folder.
+Don't forget; we are interested in both your solution and your thought process.

 ///////////////////////////////////////////////////////////////////////////////////////////////////